Mr-Coxall/makecode-arcade-turtle-logo-hello_world/README.md

 Success!

 Notice to the left, your object is now saying "Hello, World" for 1 second and then it words vanish.
+If you want to run it again, click the "🔄" button on the game console.

 ```ghost
     let myTurtle = turtle.fromSprite(sprites.create(img`